SanderElias/Samples/Angular-Signals/readme.md

 // NOTE: see disclaimer at the top.
 ```

-Ok, that doesn't look so bad isn't it?
+Ok, that doesn't look so bad does it?
 The code is nice and short.
 Easy digestible, and fully reactive.
 But there is an issue.
-In this case, the observable fires every 100Ms. (yes, its a sample, I have control here, but in RL I might not able to just change the interval).
+In this case, the observable fires every 100Ms. (yes, its a sample, I have control here, but in RL I might not be able to just change the interval).
 This means that the UI is updated every 100Ms, even if there is no change.
 Also, there are 2 subscriptions to the `time$` observable.
 One for the `color$` observable, and one for the `time$` async pipe.
 And then there is a third subscription by the `color$ | async` in the template.
 All of those trigger change-detection.
 (yes, I can use `distinctUntilChanged` to limit the amount of updates, and I can use `shareReplay` to get rid of an extra subscription, but that adds a load of complexity to the code, and not the point of this example)

 Now lets create the same example, but with Angular Signals: